Articles and Additional Resources

 On Winning a Nobel Prize in Science by Claudia Dreifus

-Dr. Carol W. Greider, 2009 Nobel laureate for medicine who has dyslexia discusses her problems in school and how she overcame them.
+Dr. Carol W. Greider, 2009 Nobel laureate for medicine, has dyslexia.
+She discusses her problems in school and how she overcame them.
+Note that article is behind a paywall.

 Tracing Business Acumen to Dyslexia by Brent Bowers